afnaser/ytdlp-script/README.md

 4. With the ytdlp.txt file open in notepad, Select “File” > “Save As” and save it with:
 * File name: ytdlp.ps1
 * Save as type: All Files

+The `ytdlp.txt` file will still exist in this folder after saving the new, `ytdlp.ps1` file.
+You can either leave it as is, or delete it.

 ### Running the Script